krzysztof-tys/tweak-your-system/README.md

 But after some time I got tired with rewriting my notes to excell.
 And this is how first version of the app came to life.

 ### Tweak Your System 1.0 - a timer with nameable laps
+You have a timer but before you start it you name the laps.
 Still need to copy paste the results to the execel so... we have second version:

 ### Tweak Your System 2.0 - a timer with nameable laps and a history
 And you can export the history to CSV.
 There are couple of obvious things that timer alone lacks but more on that later.